On the convergence of the drainage network with branching: Convergence of the finite-dimensional distributions

 \subsection{Part II: Only one pair $(L^{(n)},R^{(n)})_{n \in \mathbb{N}}$ with $R_0^{(n)} < L_0^{(n)}$}

 Before we prove the convergence in this case, we will state Lemma \ref{lemma:pathsstayclose} and Lemma \ref{lemma:meetingtime} that will be useful here and in the following scenarios.
-These lemmas are proved in Appendix \ref{subsec:conditionIresults}.
+Both lemmas are proved in Appendix \ref{subsec:conditionIresults}.